|Don't get hooked on phishing scams!|

-Phishing (pronounced – fishing) – Is fraudulent process or scam, in which legitimate e-mails are sent out to unsuspecting users, in attempt to acquire sensitive information such as usernames, passwords, credit card details, or Social Security numbers by masquerading as trustworthy websites.
-The most common form of Phishing is e-mail pretending to be from legitimate retail, banks, organization, education, or government sites.
-Another phishing tactic is when the phishers claim on their e-mails, that they are from fraud departments of a well-known companies and ask to verify your information because they suspect you may be a victim of Identity Theft.
+Phishing (pronounced like fishing) – Fraudulent process or scam in which legitimate emails are sent out to unsuspecting users to acquire sensitive information such as usernames, passwords, credit card details or Social Security numbers by masquerading as trustworthy websites.
+The most common form of phishing is email pretending to be from legitimate retail companies, banks, organizations, education or government sites.
+Another phishing tactic is to ask you to verify personal information because of possible identity theft.
+Legitimate fraud departments give you information but don't solicit your personal data.

 What should I do to defend against phishing scams?